VoidDeamon/Super-Cannon-Man/README.md

     Mouse 1 -  Charge Shot (release to fire) / Recall Electro-Ball

-    Escape - Open Menu (Navigate with W and S or the Up and Down Arrows, Enter to select)
+    Escape - Open Menu (Navigate with W and S, Enter to select)

 Instructions: